-In the Competitors section, you can put everything that has to do with your competition (direct and indirect).
-Market shares, positioning, and comparison between them and you in all the areas, products/services, distribution, prices, promotion, internet, social media, PR, USP’s production capabilities, R & D, location, culture, innovation, assets, know-how, and so on.
+In the Competitors section, you record everything that has to do with your competition (direct and indirect).
+It is a comparison between you (your business) and them in all areas.

-In the Customers section, you can put all the elements of segmentation, consumer behavior, habits, demographics, social and cultural elements, lifestyles, believes, etc.
+In the Customers section, you identify all the elements of segmentation, consumer behavior, habits, demographics, social and cultural factors, lifestyles, believes, etc.

-In the Collaborators section, you can put all the characteristics of your suppliers, agencies, distribution, alliances, and so on.
+In the Collaborators section, you can place all the characteristics of your suppliers, agencies, distribution, alliances, and so on.

 Finally, in the Climate, you analyze anything you have already put in the PEST Analysis plus the environmental issues or regulations that affect your company.

 Last but not least, you can use the method of Porter’s Five Forces Industry Analysis.
-This is a closer look at your industry and market.
-This method is a model from Michael E. Porter’s 1980 book called “Competitive Strategy: Techniques for Analyzing Industries and Competitors” According to Porter, there are five forces that determine the attractiveness of an industry and therefore the overall profitability.
-That is why it is very important to analyze these five forces.
+It is a closer look at your industry and market.
+This method is a model from Michael E. Porter’s 1980 book called “Competitive Strategy: Techniques for Analyzing Industries and Competitors” According to Porter, five forces determine the attractiveness of an industry and therefore the overall profitability.
+That is why it is imperative to analyze these five forces.

 The first force that you should analyze in your industry and market is the Threat of New Market Entrants.
-Here, you analyze how easy it is for new companies to enter the industry and the market you operate in.
+Here, you examine how easy it is for new companies to enter the industry and the market in which you operate.
 How many barriers exist that make the entrance of new companies difficult?

 The second force is the Threat of Substitution.
 How many companies can switch to a substitute product or service that can create extra competition for you?
 Is this easy for them to do regarding the costs?
 How many alternative products or services consumers have instead of yours?
 All the factors that play a role in this area should be reported.

 The Competitive Rivalry is the third force.
-Here you analyze the intensity of your competition.
+In this part, you investigate the intensity of your competition.
 All the factors that determine the profitability of your industry and market (created by your competitors) have to be mentioned.

 The first three forces are the “Horizontal” competition.
 The fourth and fifth forces are the “vertical” competition.
 Let’s see them.

-Therefore, following these methods, you will conduct a situation analysis for your business that is truly professional and will help you understand clearly where you are and where you are going as a company.
+Therefore, following these methods, you will conduct a situation analysis for your business that is truly professional and will help you understand precisely where you are now, and where you are going as a company.